murilommen/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 In the near future, it would be a good idea to use the scaling method and the LightGBM framework and do a more complete hyperparameter search with HyperDrive.
 That could potentially lead to even better metrics for us to take the model to production, which would also be effortless with Azure ML.

-## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**